cogentcore/cogent/README.md

 # TODO

+* ChangeLog record of all commits in project -- special status of commit -- not just any cmd

 * errors in cut / paste in textview.

-* add PopupStringChooser to gi, use for compiling list of commands, splitters, buffers, etc for quick menu actions.

 * need general internal link system and ability to parse output results to go to errors..